 Australian shepherd Poodle mix highlights

 As designer dogs continue to become more fashionable.
-It’s possible that you may find your chosen breed at a rescue centre.
-But if your heart is set on a puppy, do check out the breeder’s credentials before committing to buy.
+You may find your chosen breed at a rescue center.
+But if your heart is set on a puppy, check out the breeder’s credentials before committing to buy.